opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 According to the [pre-trained models](https://opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/) page, my model has a dimensionality of 384.
 I'll replace `int` with `384`.

-Now for the KNN `method`, I had a really hard time understanding what to put here.
+Now for the k-NN `method`, I had a really hard time understanding what to put here.
 The only **required** field is the name.
 I'll take the defaults for the sake of simplicity in my examples.
 I'll try to boil down the docs into something a bit easier to skim.

 * The engine is one of three: `nmslib`, `faiss`, and `lucene`.
 * The `nmslib` engine supports `hnsw`, which is the default if you supply a name but no engine.